Børge Thorup

-Børge Thorup (born 4 October 1943) is a Danish former professional footballer who played as a defender.
+Børge Thorup (4 October 1943 – 30 August 2026) was a Danish professional footballer who played as a defender.

+Career

+Thorup was born on 4 October 1943.
 His career spanned from 1962 to 1974 and he both started and ended his career, at a time when the Danish league was amateur-only, with Brønshøj Boldklub.
 Between 1966 and 1973 he took his game abroad and played professionally for Morton (two spells), Crystal Palace and Clydebank.

-Thorup signed for Crystal Palace in March 1969, but having made only one appearance (as a substitute) in December, returned to Morton before the end of the season.
+He signed for Crystal Palace in March 1969, but having made only one appearance (as a substitute) in December, returned to Morton before the end of the season.

 Thorup was capped once for the Denmark national team, in 1965, in a match against Greece.
 Prior to that he played 11 matches for the U21-national team.

+Death

+Thorup died on 30 August 2026 at the age of 82.